diaspogift/identity_and_access_FSharp/README.md

 A step by step series of examples that tell you how to get a development env running

 Say what the step will be
+* Install Grey You Event Sourcing DB
+* Clone the repo
+* navigate to src and run dotnet and run the command: dotnet run
+* Install postman or any other rest API client

 ```
 Give the example